 If you're looking to keep your conservatory roof looking new and functioning properly, you may need to replace the polycarbonate panels.
 Rigid polycarbonate panels are the best option for DIYers, as they are easier to install and don't require any special equipment.
 But can polycarbonate panels be replaced in a greenhouse?
 The answer is yes!
 Acrylic and polycarbonate sheets can be used to effectively replace glass panels in greenhouses and greenhouse windows, and these materials have many advantages over glass.
 Glass is strong, but it has very little impact resistance.
 By replacing your polycarbonate conservatory roof with an Ultraframe glazed roof, you'll benefit from improved heat retention, reduced solar heat gain, reduced noise, improved light transmission, and a low-maintenance solution.

 You can choose from a range of different materials for the frame: PVC, aluminium or wood, each with its own price tag.
-Aluminium is expensive, but incredibly durable and can be reused when you decide to replace the polycarbonate panels at the end of their life.
-It creates a really stylish contemporary look that is very popular for new properties.
-Timber is expensive, but undeniably offers a lovely aesthetic, especially in older or period properties.
+Aluminium is expensive but incredibly durable and can be reused when you decide to replace the polycarbonate panels at the end of their life.
+Timber is expensive but offers a beautiful aesthetic, especially in older or period properties.
 A polycarbonate roof typically has a lifespan of 10 years.
 Some polycarbonate sheets have UV protection, so they don't usually discolour over time.